Fantomas42/zinnia-twitter/README.rst

 http://talkfast.org/2010/05/31/twitter-from-the-command-line-in-python-using-oauth/

+You can replace the script mentionned in the step 3 of the tutorial by the ``get_twitter_access`` management command provided by the application, once you have your CONSUMER_KEY and CONSUMER_SECRET.

 Now in the admin, you can post an update containing your entry’s title and the shortened URL of your entry.